-The files on the FDEP server will be uploaded to the FDEP Map Direct service, which is a web based mapping application, which can be found at: http://ca.dep.state.fl.us/mapdirect/gateway.jsp.
-This final aggregated reef layer will also be available on the internal FDEP dataminer, an application that allows GIS boundary and image files to be shared amongst all FDEP GIS users.
-The file will be accompanied by an extensive metadata document, which gives details on the layers creation and accuracy and spatial reference.
+During Phase III the benthic habitat files were uploaded to FDEP's web based application, which mapping Map Direct, can be found http://ca.dep.state.fl.us/mapdirect/gateway.jsp.
+This final aggregated reef layer is now available on the internal FDEP dataminer, an application that allows GIS boundary and image files to be shared amongst all FDEP GIS users.
+The file is accompanied by an extensive metadata document, which gives details on the layers creation, accuracy, and spatial reference.